RollerCoaster Tycoon (video game)

-RollerCoaster Tycoon is a 1999 construction and management simulation video game developed by Chris Sawyer and published by Hasbro Interactive.
-It was released for Windows and was later ported to the Xbox by Frontier Developments in 2003.
+RollerCoaster Tycoon is a 1999 construction and management simulation video game developed, designed and programmed by Chris Sawyer.
+It was published by Hasbro Interactive under the MicroProse label for Windows.
+Frontier Developments developed an Xbox port, which was released in 2003.
 It is the first game in the RollerCoaster Tycoon series.

-RollerCoaster Tycoon received two expansion packs: Added Attractions (released in the US as Corkscrew Follies) in 1999, and Loopy Landscapes in 2000.
-Two special editions were released: RollerCoaster Tycoon Gold/Totally Roller Coaster in 2002, which contained the original game, Added Attractions/Corkscrew Follies, and Loopy Landscapes; and RollerCoaster Tycoon Deluxe in 2003, which contained the content in Gold plus more designs for the different customizable rides.
+In the game, players build and manage amusement parks, constructing rides and shops, designing custom roller coasters, hiring staff, and meeting scenario objectives.
+Sawyer conceived the game after the commercial success of Transport Tycoon and wrote nearly all of it in x86 assembly language, with art by Simon Foster and music by Allister Brimble.

+RollerCoaster Tycoon received positive reviews and became a commercial success, selling more than four million copies by July 2002.
+Two expansion packs were released for the game, Added Attractions/Corkscrew Follies and Loopy Landscapes, along with several compilations, re-releases, and sequels.

 Gameplay

 The premise of the game is to complete a series of preset scenarios by successfully building and maintaining amusement parks through business ownership as a theme park entrepreneur.
 Players can choose from dozens of roller coaster types and can also build log flumes, carousels, bumper cars, haunted houses, go-karts, Ferris wheels, and swinging ships, among other rides.